 What you’ll need…

-- 100 grams (or roughly 2 cups) meadowsweet flowers
+- 100 grams dried meadowsweet flowers (roughly 2 cups)

-Add the vodka and glycerin to the jar.
+- Add the vodka and glycerine to the jar.

-Shake well.
-Let this macerate for 4-6 weeks and check on it often.
+- Shake well.
+Let this macerate for 4 to 6 weeks and check on it often.

-A standard dose is 30 – 60 drops as needed.
-Depending on age, weight and sensitivity someone may find more or less to work the best for them.
+- A standard dose is 30 to 60 drops as needed.
+Depending on age, weight and sensitivity, someone may find that more or less works best for them.

 Meadowsweet is safe for most people.
 However, it should be used with caution for the following people:

 - children under 16 who have the flu or chickenpox symptoms (because of the rare but serious Reye’s syndrome)